-Mental health lags behind global health and lifespan improvementsDecember 17th, 2012 in Psychology & Psychiatry
+Mental health lags behind global health and lifespan improvementsDecember 17, 2012 in Medicine & Health / Psychology & Psychiatry

 A leading international expert on autism at the University of Leicester has been involved in contributing to a major new study of global health.

 Professor Terry Brugha, of the Department of Health Sciences, is co-author of two papers in The Lancet's special issue on the Global Burden of Disease.

 Because of his work on Autism Epidemiology, which was used to develop one new element of these global data syntheses, Professor Brugha was a co-author at the University of Leicester on two of the reports.

 He said: "The most pressing issue to come out of the Global Burden of Disease study is that global health and lifespan is improving but mental health is not.
 This fits well with the second theme of my research group which is mental disorder prevention trials."